glotzerlab/signac/doc/tutorial/basics.rst

 A minimal Example
 =================

-For this tutorial we want to compute the volume of an ideal gas as a function of its pressure and temperature.
+For this tutorial we want to compute the volume of an ideal gas as a function of its pressure and thermal energy.

 .. math::

-    p V = N k_B T
+    p V = N k_B T,

+where :math:`N` is the system size, :math:`p` the pressure, :math:`k_B T` the thermal energy and :math:`V` the volume.
-We will set :math:`k_B=1` and execute the complete study in **7 lines** of code:
+We will  execute the complete study in **7 lines of code**:

 .. code-block:: python